A R T I S T S T A T E M E N T S

 .........................................................................

-CURRENY These paintings of money started as a side note in my ongoing investigation of the assignation of value and cultural gravitas that is cross-pollenating between contemporary art, big data and specific demographic groups.
-After reading a sad/hilarious and absurdly long puff piece about the art dealer Larry Gogosian in the New Yorker last year, the title of which was ”Money on the Wall”, I laughed, I cried, I was inspired.
+CURRENCY These paintings of money started as a side note in my ongoing investigation of the assignation of value and cultural gravitas that is cross-pollenating between contemporary art, big data and specific demographic groups.
+After reading a sad/hilarious and absurdly long puff piece about the art dealer Larry Gagosian in the New Yorker last year, the title of which was ”Money on the Wall”, I laughed, I cried, I was inspired.

 .........................................................................